Lifestyle Changes for Wellness during Menopause

 - Prepare food according to season: raw in the summer and cooked during the cooler months.

 - Eat locally grown fruits and vegetables that are in season.
 This is eating in harmony with nature

 - Be mindful that the amount of protein we need varies.
 Someone who is very active — for example, a gardener who is moving plants and rocks all day — will need more protein than an office worker.

 In another article we discussed treatment options during menopause and how life style choices may affect the outcome of treatment.
-Skype consultations are available for women not in the local area.
-Please email any questions and enquiries.
+Online consultations are available for women not in the local area.